 In other cases, people may eat enough foods with B12 but are unable to absorb the vitamin due to autoimmune disorders, cancer, alcohol addiction, or inflammatory bowel disease.

-Folate deficiency, sometimes known as vitamin B9 deficiency, can also cause macrocytic anemia.
-Pregnant and breastfeeding or chestfeeding people use more folate and are more likely to develop a deficiency.
+Folate deficiency, or vitamin B9 deficiency, can also cause macrocytic anemia.
+Pregnant and nursing individuals may use more folate and are more likely to develop a deficiency.

 People who do not eat enough folate-rich foods can also become deficient.
 Diseases that interfere with the body’s ability to absorb nutrition, such as celiac disease, can lead to folate deficiency.